Platinum-Saber/Infinite-Stack/SEM-3/ME1823-Fundamentals of Engineering Thermodynamics and Applications/Basic Concepts of Thermodynamics.md

 >

 >[!note]- **Quasi-Equilibrium Process**
-> A process whose all intermediate states are equilibrium states.
+>- A process whose all intermediate states are equilibrium states.
+>- These processes are done extremely slowly

+>[!note]- Reversible Process
+>- It's a process that can be reversed without leaving any trace on the surrounding